-Only J.D. and M.S.L. candidates at Yale Law School can submit Notes or Comments.
-Students may submit cowritten Notes or Comments only if all authors are J.D. or M.S.L. candidates at Yale Law School.
-Students who have already acquired a J.D. or its foreign equivalent may not submit a
+Only J.D., M.S.L., and LL.M. candidates^{} at Yale Law School can submit Notes and Comments.
+Students may submit cowritten Notes or Comments (with a maximum of two authors) only if both authors are eligible J.D., M.S.L., or LL.M. candidates at Yale Law School.